mariaphilo2024/GeoStem-Documentation/XUIComponents/XFormComponent.md

 ## XFormComponent📖
  `XFormComponent` purpose is to dynamically generate and manage forms based on backend API metadata or domain models.
-This Component utilized in `inquiry-broker` module.
+The XFormComponent is likely used in this broker entity to dynamically generate the form and handle CRUD operations (Create, Read, Update, Delete).

  ### Code Example📝